ietf-wg-cellar/matroska-specification/notes.md

 Matroska is based upon the principal that a reading application does not have to support 100% of the specifications in order to be able to play the file.
 A Matroska file therefore contains [version indicators]({{site.baseurl}}/notes.html#matroska-version-indicators-doctypeversion-and-doctypereadversion) that tell a reading application what to expect.

-It is possible and valid to have the version fields indicate that the file contains Matroska Elements from a higher specification version number while signalling that a reading application must only support a lower version number properly in order to play it back (possibly with a reduced feature set).
-This implies that a reading application supporting at least Matroska version <code>V</code> reading a file whose DocTypeReadVersion field is equal to or lower than <code>V</code> must skip Matroska/EBML Elements it encounters but which it does not know about if that unknown element fits into the size constraints set by the current parent element.
+It is possible and valid to have the version fields indicate that the file contains Matroska Elements from a higher specification version number while signalling that a reading application MUST only support a lower version number properly in order to play it back (possibly with a reduced feature set).
+This implies that a reading application supporting at least Matroska version <code>V</code> reading a file whose DocTypeReadVersion field is equal to or lower than <code>V</code> MUST skip Matroska/EBML Elements it encounters but which it does not know about if that unknown element fits into the size constraints set by the current parent element.

 ### 3D and multi-planar videos

 There are 2 different ways to compress 3D videos: have each 'eye' track in a separate track and have one track have both 'eyes' combined inside (which is more efficient, compression-wise).
 Matroska supports both ways.

 For the single track variant, there is the [StereoMode]({{site.baseurl}}/index.html#StereoMode) Element which defines how planes are assembled in the track (mono or left-right combined).
 Odd values of StereoMode means the left plane comes first for more convenient reading.
-The pixel count of the track (PixelWidth/PixelHeight) should be the raw amount of pixels (for example 3840x1080 for full HD side by side) and the DisplayWidth/Height in pixels should be the amount of pixels for one plane (1920x1080 for that full HD stream).
+The pixel count of the track (PixelWidth/PixelHeight) is the raw amount of pixels (for example 3840x1080 for full HD side by side) and the DisplayWidth/Height in pixels is the amount of pixels for one plane (1920x1080 for that full HD stream).
 Old stereo 3D were displayed using anaglyph (cyan and red colours separated).
 For compatibility with such movies, there is a value of the StereoMode that corresponds to AnaGlyph.

 There is also a "packed" mode (values 13 and 14) which consists of packing 2 frames together in a Block using lacing.
 The first frame is the left eye and the other frame is the right eye (or vice versa).
-The frames should be decoded in that order and are possibly dependent on each other (P and B frames).
+The frames SHOULD be decoded in that order and are possibly dependent on each other (P and B frames).

 For separate tracks, Matroska needs to define exactly which track does what.
 [TrackOperation]({{site.baseurl}}/index.html#TrackOperation) with [TrackCombinePlanes]({{site.baseurl}}/index.html#TrackCombinePlanes) do that.
 For more details look at [how TrackOperation works]({{site.baseurl}}/notes.html#track-operation).